A guide to different kinds of walk in baths and showers

 Sit-in baths are among the most popular choice of mobility aids for the elderly, offering the height of comfort and accessibility with a minimum of effort.
 They are perfect for people suffering with back pain, or simply lacking the strength to negotiate safely over a conventional walled bath.

 A sit-in bath is always much shorter than a usual full-length bath, designed solely so that the user remains in an upright position and cannot slip down.
-This aspect makes these types of walk in baths the perfect choice for people who suffer from joint issues such as arthritis, working in a similar method to adjustable beds or rise and recliner chairs to offer the ultimate in comfort.
+This aspect makes these types of walk in baths the perfect choice for people who suffer from joint issues such as arthritis, working in a similar method to adjustable beds or rise and recliner chairs to offer the ultimate in comfort and safety.

 In terms of walk in bath prices, the complex installation and host of equipment involved often sees the sit-in bath command a higher than average price.